 Mammograms are not perfect at finding breast cancer.
 They do not work as well in women with dense breasts, since dense breasts can hide a tumor.
 Dense breasts are more common in younger women, pregnant women and women who are breastfeeding , but any woman can have dense breasts.

-This can be a problem for young women who are at high risk for breast cancer (because of gene mutations, a strong family history of breast cancer, or other factors) because they have a higher risk of developing breast cancer at a younger age.
+This can be a problem for younger women who need breast screening because they are at high risk for breast cancer (because of gene mutations, a strong family history of breast cancer, or other factors).
 This is one of the reasons that the American Cancer Society recommends MRI scans in addition to mammograms for screening in these women.
 (MRI scans are described below.)

-At this time, American Cancer Society guidelines do not contain recommendations for additional testing to screen women with dense breasts who aren’t at high risk of breast cancer.
+At this time, American Cancer Society guidelines do not have recommendations for additional testing to screen women with dense breasts who aren’t at high risk of breast cancer from other factors.

 - To have a mammogram you must undress above the waist.
 The facility will give you a wrap to wear.